craftsman extension

 in-progress

-Located *in town* among a varied streetscape of 1920s-era homes, this client sought to create a dream kitchen space while thoughtfully supporting an age-in-place strategy.
+this client sought to create a new kitchen and entry space while thoughtfully supporting an age-in-place strategy.

-We approached the design with a neutral vernacular—careful not to disrupt the specific character of the existing Craftsman-style home or its surrounding urban fabric.
-Early in the process, it became clear that the aging existing structure could not adequately support a new, plumb kitchen.
-An ad-hoc 1950s addition and its adjoining deck were therefore removed, allowing the rear entry sequence to be reconsidered and clarified.
-In their place, a new wood-framed extension introduces vaulted ceilings and expansive glazing that captures soft morning light.
+we approached the design with a neutral vernacular — careful not to disrupt the specific character of the existing craftsman-style home or its surrounding urban fabric. early in the process, it became clear that the aging existing structure could not adequately support a new, plumb kitchen. an ad-hoc 1950s addition and its adjoining deck were therefore removed, allowing the rear entry sequence to be reconsidered and clarified. in their place, a new wood-framed extension introduces vaulted ceilings and expansive glazing that captures soft morning light.

-Located *in town* among a varied streetscape of 1920s-era homes, this client sought to create a dream kitchen space while thoughtfully supporting an age-in-place strategy.
+this client sought to create a new kitchen and entry space while thoughtfully supporting an age-in-place strategy.

-We approached the design with a neutral vernacular—careful not to disrupt the specific character of the existing Craftsman-style home or its surrounding urban fabric.
-Early in the process, it became clear that the aging existing structure could not adequately support a new, plumb kitchen.
-An ad-hoc 1950s addition and its adjoining deck were therefore removed, allowing the rear entry sequence to be reconsidered and clarified.
-In their place, a new wood-framed extension introduces vaulted ceilings and expansive glazing that captures soft morning light.
+we approached the design with a neutral vernacular — careful not to disrupt the specific character of the existing craftsman-style home or its surrounding urban fabric. early in the process, it became clear that the aging existing structure could not adequately support a new, plumb kitchen. an ad-hoc 1950s addition and its adjoining deck were therefore removed, allowing the rear entry sequence to be reconsidered and clarified. in their place, a new wood-framed extension introduces vaulted ceilings and expansive glazing that captures soft morning light.

-Located *in town* among a varied streetscape of 1920s-era homes, this client sought to create a dream kitchen space while thoughtfully supporting an age-in-place strategy.
+this client sought to create a new kitchen and entry space while thoughtfully supporting an age-in-place strategy.

-We approached the design with a neutral vernacular—careful not to disrupt the specific character of the existing Craftsman-style home or its surrounding urban fabric.
-Early in the process, it became clear that the aging existing structure could not adequately support a new, plumb kitchen.
-An ad-hoc 1950s addition and its adjoining deck were therefore removed, allowing the rear entry sequence to be reconsidered and clarified.
-In their place, a new wood-framed extension introduces vaulted ceilings and expansive glazing that captures soft morning light.
+we approached the design with a neutral vernacular — careful not to disrupt the specific character of the existing craftsman-style home or its surrounding urban fabric. early in the process, it became clear that the aging existing structure could not adequately support a new, plumb kitchen. an ad-hoc 1950s addition and its adjoining deck were therefore removed, allowing the rear entry sequence to be reconsidered and clarified. in their place, a new wood-framed extension introduces vaulted ceilings and expansive glazing that captures soft morning light.

 hello@hifiarc.com